BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 <p>
 von Neumann developed early computers specifically with the goal of building artificial general intelligence.
-He was thinking about these things in the 1930s, including discussing them with Alan Turing.
+He was thinking about these things in the 1930s, and even discussed them with Alan Turing.

 > Shortly after, in 1935, von Neumann finds his way into the first line of the first sentence in Turing’s first published paper: “In his [1934] paper ‘Almost periodic functions in a group,’ J.